Covenant Fellowship Leadership Team

 Jackson Wan was born in Hong Kong and immigrated to the US with his family when he was 9.
 He grew up in Closter and attended Northern Valley Regional High School in Demarest.
 Then went on to college and graduate school at Rutgers University and UMDNJ, respectively.
 He currently works at Memorial Sloan Kettering Cancer Center in the Health Informatics department.

 He has been attending EBCC since 1994 and was one of the early members of the English Ministry.
 Through the years he's served as Bible study leader, worship team member, and Sunday school teacher.
-Today, he serves as deacon and helps maintain the EBCC EM website.
+Today, he serves as deacon and coordinates events, catering, and the Covenant Fellowship website.

 He is married to his wonderful wife, Theresa, and they have two young children.
 Jackson enjoys traveling, eating out, movies, and sports.